Why is your website full of photographs?

 The designers desire to solve problems is incredibly well fed in a university environment which by its nature is an engine of problem creation.
 Sitting with students, working through their creations and helping them to avoid boldly going where so many have boldly go before them, is hugely rewarding yet also exhausting.
 Days drift by in meetings and the lists, notes and projects they generate, which more often than not lead to more meetings, lists, notes and projects, while ideas, like magic butterflies sparkle and burst into flames unused and forgotten, leave small holes in my sense of self.

 Photography is a remarkable artistic tool.
 Photography is naked in its delivery of subject in ways drawing or painting are not.
-Unlike drawing or painting, where some mastery alone can impress and create satisfaction, a photograph of a man sting on a bench is just that.
+Unlike drawing or painting, where some mastery alone can impress and create satisfaction, a photograph of a man sitting on a bench is just that.
 Drawing and painting have a big how and a small why whereas photography has a small how and a very big why and that why can make you crazy.

 Why can make me crazy like a fool.
-Where there is no why, there are great reasons to buy new gear, new cameras, lenses, stuff.
-The absence of why fuels obsession and research of stuff that revolves around how, but when why shows up it fuels obsession in research of why leading to greater understanding of why, which in turn somehow gives me a better understanding of self.
+Where there is no why, there are great reasons to buy new gear, new cameras, lenses, sketchbooks, pens or just stuff.
+The absence of why fuels obsession and research of stuff that revolves around how, but when why shows up it fuels obsession in research of the why leading to greater understanding of why, which in turn somehow gives me a better understanding of self.
 This why is the why that traveled with me to new places and helped me understand where I have been and is the why I take photographs today, to help me understand where and why I will going next.
 Though I currently have no idea how we will get there.